episerver/CommercePaymentGateways/README.md

 ## Project structure
 The Nsoftware payment gateway project is simple while the DataCash, DIBS and PayPal projects are more complicated.
-The 3 complicated projects have similar structure, each project contains:
+The structure of DataCash, DIBS and PayPal projects is similar, each project contains:
-* CommerceManager folder: contains files that need to be deployed to the Commerce manager site when install.
+* CommerceManager folder: contains  files to be deployed to the Commerce Manager site.
-* Controllers folder: contains page controller file, it's used for support redirecting payment.
+* Controllers folder: contains controllers used for redirecting payment.
 * Frontend folder: contains files that need to be deployed to the front-end site when install.
 We support both webform site and MVC site.
 Note that the MVC view files (.cshtml files) are based on the MVC sample site Quicksilver (please refer to https://github.com/episerver/Quicksilver for more detail), you might need to custom those or create new views for your site.